michael-kenzel/exception_perf_test/README.md

 lack of exceptions brings severe restrictions:
 	no way for constructors to fail
+		cannot initialize a container to reserve space for N elements can only add elements later
-		cannot initialize container members with data in a constructor cannot use standard containers
+		cannot initialize container members with data in a constructor means additional checks in consumeFaceVertex
+			otherwise, need init function
+	cannot use standard containers
 	no way to define copy constructors or copy assignment operators for containers (allocation might fail, no way to return error codes) have to translate error codes at boundaries